ferrous-systems/rust-exercises/exercise-book/src/stm32/trustzone-nonsecure.md

   `MSP`, or just `SP`

-These things have the same name regardless of which world you are in - `MSP` is the Secure Main Stack Pointer when you are Secure Mode, and is the Nonsecure Main Stack Pointer when you are in Nonsecure Mode.
+These things have the same name regardless of which world you are in - `MSP` is the Secure Main Stack Pointer when you are Secure Mode, and is the nonsecure Main Stack Pointer when you are in Nonsecure Mode.

-But, Secure mode also gets access to the Nonsecure mode values as well, through different names.
+But, Secure Mode also gets access to the Nonsecure Mode values as well, through different names.

-* The Nonsecure MSP is available as system register called `MSP_NS`
+* The nonsecure MSP is available as system register called `MSP_NS`
-* The Nonsecure NVIC is available at `0xE002_E100`
+* The nonsecure NVIC is available at `0xE002_E100`
-* The Nonsecure SCB is available at `0xE002_ED04`
+* The nonsecure SCB is available at `0xE002_ED04`

-Think for a moment about whether this should work the other way around - should Nonsecure mode have access to the Secure mode peripherals?
+Think for a moment about whether this should work the other way around - should Nonsecure Mode have access to the Secure Mode peripherals?

 <details>
 <summary>Answer</summary>

 No!

-The point of TrustZone is to keep things in Secure mode (like encryption keys) a secret from Nonsecure mode (which might get hacked when processing untrusted input).
+The point of TrustZone is to keep things in Secure Mode (like encryption keys) a secret from Nonsecure Mode (which might get hacked when processing untrusted input).

-Secure mode is more trusted, and has more permissions that Nonsecure mode.
+Secure mode is more trusted, and has more permissions that Nonsecure Mode.

 </details>

 To actually enter Nonsecure world, we need to:

-* Set Nonsecure mode's Vector Table Offset Register to where the code lives in flash, so that interrupts and exceptions work
+* Set Nonsecure Mode's Vector Table Offset Register to where the code lives in flash, so that interrupts and exceptions work
-* Set Nonsecure mode's Main Stack Pointer, so it has a stack to use
+* Set Nonsecure Mode's Main Stack Pointer, so it has a stack to use
-* Zero all the CPU registers so we don't leak any secrets to Nonsecure mode
+* Zero all the CPU registers so we don't leak any secrets to Nonsecure Mode
 * Execute the `BXNS` instruction, with the address of the Nonsecure reset function